 Gently touch the lens with the index finger of the same hand and slide the lens down to the lower white part of your eye.
 This can be a little bit tricky, but don’t worry.
 It’s important to slide the lens to the white part of the eye to avoid touching or potentially scratching your cornea.

 Gently squeeze the lens with your index finger and thumb, and place the contact in the case with fresh contact lens solution.
 Discard the lenses if they are already past their durability date.
-Also, don’t forget to keep your contact lens case clean and replace it with a new one with every new bottle of solution, or at least every 3 months.
+Also, don’t forget to keep your contact lens case clean and replace it with a new one with every new bottle of solution, or at least every three months.

 Now repeat the process using the same hand with the other eye, step by step as you did it with your first eye.